cetic/TSimulus/docs/source/composition/composition.rst

 Two methods are available for mentioning the generators describing a composed time series : **references** and **inline definitions**.

-A reference is a textual label corresponding to the name of the referred generator.
-There must be a generator having this name in the configuration document, otherwise an error occurs.
+A reference is a text label corresponding to the name of the referred generator.
+There must be a generator having this name in the configuration document, otherwise an error occurs when converting the generators into time series.
 A generator does not need to be defined before being referred, but referred generators need to be first-level generators, i.e., they cannot be defined as a part of a composite generator.

-The inline definition of a generator consists in writing a JSON document representing this generator.
+The inline definition of a generator consists in writing a JSON object representing this generator.

 .. include:: /composition/affine.rst
 .. include:: /composition/aggregation.rst